squinn95/KD_IMVIP/README.md

 ## CRD Training Parameters (CIFAR100)

 The following parameters are used for CRD joint-loss training for the CIFAR-100 dataset.
-The parameter β scales the CRD loss to an appropriate magnitude before being added to the label loss. \(nce_k\), \(nce_t\) and \(nce_m\) are CRD specific parameters with default values taken as per original paper .
-When we train CRD with KD we add to our \(\beta\) scaled CRD loss and label loss the KD soft loss to form a triplet loss.
+The parameter β scales the CRD loss to an appropriate magnitude before being added to the label loss. *nce_k*, *nce_t* and *nce_m* are CRD specific parameters with default values taken as per original paper .
+When we train CRD with KD we add to our β scaled CRD loss and label loss the KD soft loss to form a triplet loss.
 We use temperature T=8 as per section [1.3](#sec:kd_params).

 Training Epochs: 240 Training Epochs:
 Optimiser: SGD